Whales from Chinese aquarium starting retirement in Iceland

 The whale, nick-named Keiko, died of pneumonia after a year in the wild.
 He kept being drawn to boats and other human activity, and never joined a wild orca pod.

-Globally around 3,000 whales, dolphins and porpoises are held in tanks, according to wildlife charity Whale and Dolphin Conservation.
+Around 3,000 whales, dolphins and porpoises are held in tanks globally, according to wildlife charity Whale and Dolphin Conservation.

-The Westman Islands project is being funded privately.
+The Westman Islands project is privately funded.
 The cost has not been disclosed.
 Iceland media estimated the infrastructure alone cost around $15 million.